DaltonLee-tech/KQL-Alert-Creation/README.md

 | project TimeGenerated, OperationName, AssignedRole = TargetResources[0].modifiedProperties[1].newValue, Status = Result, TargetResources

+This query filters audit logs to identify when a user is added to the "Global Administrator" or "Company Administrator" role, ordering the results by time and projecting relevant details.
+It is important for monitoring and promptly detecting changes to high-privilege roles, ensuring the security and proper governance of administrative access.

 ## Queries for any users given sudo privileges in Linux

 Syslog